 Durfee Innovation Society

-As 2018 marked the 51st year anniversary of the 1967 Detroit uprising, Life Remodeled and our partners are continued to invest in the neighborhood surrounding the Durfee Innovation Society, in the community where Detroit’s civil unrest began.
+As 2019 marks the 52nd year anniversary of the 1967 Detroit uprising, Life Remodeled and our partners continue to invest in the neighborhood surrounding Central High School and the Durfee Innovation Society, in the community where Detroit’s civil unrest began.
 Our collective impact serves not only as a powerful commemoration of the progress that has been made, but also the progress we continue to strive toward.

 Durfee Innovation Society

-- implementing real-world educational experiences for youth and children
+- implementing real world educational opportunities for youth and/or children

-- creating significant workforce development or employment opportunities for youth and/or adults
+- creating significant workforce development and employment opportunities for youth and/or adults

 - providing a nonprofit service